Koenvh1/ets2-local-radio/README.md

 _Somethings else does not work!_

 Try restarting ETS2/ATS, rebooting your PC, and reloading the ETS2 Local Radio web page (as your browser may still have an invalid cached version of the page).
-If that does not work, then please open an issue or [contact me](http://koenvh.nl/contact).
+If that does not work, then please open [an issue](https://github.com/Koenvh1/ets2-local-radio/issues) or post it on the ProMods/SCS forum.
 Include the `Error log.txt` file if possible.

 ## How to uninstall it: